bashup/events/README.md

 #### event resolve

-If you have a truly one-time event, but subscribers could "miss it" by subscribing too late, you can use `event resolve` to "permanently fire" an event with a specific set of arguments.
+If you have a truly one-time event, but subscribers could "miss it" by subscribing too late, you can use `event resolve` to "permanently `fire`" an event with a specific set of arguments.
 Once this is done, all future `event on` calls for that event will invoke the callback *immediately* with the previously-given arguments.

 There is no way to "unresolve" a resolved event within the current shell.
 Trying to `resolve`, `emit`, `fire`, `any` or `all` an already-resolved event will result in an error message and a failure return of 70 (`EX_SOFTWARE`).